Lemon Lavender Cake Recipe || Amazing 8 Health Benefits

 Is Any Lavender Not Edible?

 Lavender is usually used in excellent oils and drops, but it’s impossible to eat mint leaves or lavender of poor quality.
-Some people may be allergic to lavender, so it’s always better to go for high-quality oil.

 Conclusion

-The Lemon lavender cake recipe is a lovely combination of two delicious ingredients lemon and lavender.
 It’s not just another lemon cake the subtle flavor of lavender adds a mellow taste to the dessert.
 This dessert pairs very well with tea or coffee.